-3.3 Mechanisms to check implementation could include documentation of management systems and internal control procedures (see Criterion 2.1).
+CRITERION GUIDANCE 3.3 Mechanisms to check implementation could include documentation of management systems and internal control procedures (see Criterion 2.1).
 SOP and documentation for mills should include relevant supply chain requirements (see SCCS section under Principle 3).
 The unit of certification, while working with third party suppliers of FFB on traceability and legality, should use the opportunity to distribute suitable information on BMPs.

-- 3.4 The terms of reference of the SEIA should be defined.
+3.4 The terms of reference of the SEIA should be defined.
 Ideally, the SEIA should be carried out by accredited independent experts, in order to ensure an objective process.
-The assessment (SEIA) should include, but is not limited to: - 1.
-Assessment of the impacts of all major planned activities, including land clearing, planting, replanting, pesticide and fertiliser use, mill operations, roads, drainage and irrigation systems and other infrastructure - 2.
-Assessment of the impacts on HCVs, biodiversity and RTE species, including beyond concession boundaries and any measures for the conservation and/or enhancement of these - Assessment of potential effects on adjacent natural ecosystems of planned developments, including whether development or expansion will increase pressure on nearby natural ecosystems - 4.
+The assessment (SEIA) should include, but is not limited to: 1.
+Assessment of the impacts of all major planned activities, including land clearing, planting, replanting, pesticide and fertiliser use, mill operations, roads, drainage and irrigation systems and other infrastructure 2.
+Assessment of the impacts on HCVs, biodiversity and RTE species, including beyond concession boundaries and any measures for the conservation and/or enhancement of these 3.
+Assessment of potential effects on adjacent natural ecosystems of planned developments, including whether development or expansion will increase pressure on nearby natural ecosystems 4.
 Identification of watercourses and wetlands and assessment of potential effects on hydrology and land subsidence of planned developments.
-Measures should be planned and implemented to maintain the quantity, quality and access to water and landresources - 5.
-Baseline soil surveys and topographic information, including the identification of steep terrain, marginal and fragile soils, areas prone to erosion, degradation, subsidence, and flooding

-- 6. Analysis of type of land to be used (forest, degraded forest, peatlands, cleared land, etc.) - 7.
-Assessment of land ownership and user rights - 8.
-Assessment of current land use patterns - 9.
-Assessment of impacts on people's amenity - 10.
-Assess impacts on employment, employment opportunities or from changes of employment terms - 11.
-A cost-benefit analysis on social aspects - 12.
-Assessment of potential social impacts on surrounding communities of a plantation, including an analysis of potential effects on livelihoods, and differential effects on women versus men, ethnic communities, and migrant versus long-term residents - 13.
-Assessment of salient risk of human rights violations - 14.
-Assessment of the impacts on all dimensions of food and water security including the right to adequate food, and monitoring food and water security for affected communities - 15.
-Assessment of activities which may impact air quality or generate significant GHG emissions

-For smallholder schemes, the scheme management has the responsibility to undertake impact assessment and to plan and operate in accordance with the results.
+Measures should be planned and implemented to maintain the quantity, quality and access to water and land resources 5.
+Baseline soil surveys and topographic information, including the identification of steep terrain, marginal and fragile soils, areas prone to erosion, degradation, subsidence, and flooding 6.
+Analysis of type of land to be used (forest, degraded forest, peatlands, cleared land, etc.) 7.
+Assessment of land ownership and user rights 8.
+Assessment of current land use patterns 9.
+Assessment of impacts on people's amenity 10.
+Assess impacts on employment, employment opportunities or from changes of employment terms 11.
+A cost-benefit analysis on social aspects 12.
+Assessment of potential social impacts on surrounding communities of a plantation, including an analysis of potential effects on livelihoods, and differential effects on women versus men, ethnic communities, and migrant versus long-term residents 13.
+Assessment of the impacts on all dimensions of food and water security including the right to adequate food, and monitoring food and water security including the right to adequate food, and monitoring food and water security including the right to adequate food, and monitoring food and water security including the rig affected communities 15.
+Assessment of activities which may impact air quality or generate significant GHG emissions For smallholder schemes, the scheme management has the responsibility to undertake impact assessment and to plan and operate in accordance with the results.
 Additional information on SEIA can be found in various external sources such as HCSA Toolkit Module 3 and the International Finance Corporation (IFC)'s Guide to Biodiversity for Private Sector: The Social and Environmental Impact Process.
 The review of the monitoring and management plan should be done (once every two years) internally or externally.
+RSPO-STD-T01-006 V2